Measures of net effects in signed social and ecological networks: Introduction

-An equally important limitation of traditional centrality measures lies in their inability to separate indirect from direct effects.
+An equally important limitation of current network measures lies in their inability to separate indirect from direct effects.
 In many complex networks, the influence of a node extends beyond its immediate connections, propagating through paths of varying length and significance.
-For instance, ignoring indirect ecological interactions can lead to oversights in conservation strategies or misinterpretations of ecosystem stability \cite{wootton1994, guimaraes2017indirect}.
-In social systems, indirect effects are central to phenomena like the spread of influence, where a person’s actions may have ripple effects through their extended network \cite{omodei2015characterizing}.
+For instance, ignoring indirect ecological interactions can lead to oversights in conservation strategies or misinterpretations of ecosystem stability \cite{wootton1994, guimaraes2017}.
+In social systems, indirect effects are central to phenomena like the spread of influence, where a person’s actions may have a ripple effect on their extended network \cite{omodei2015}.
 Current centrality measures, such as Katz's and PageRank, account for indirect effects only in the context of the cumulative effect of the network on a single node and cannot disentangle their contribution to the final measure.
 By doing so, we risk overlooking the full extent of node influence.

-To address these limitations, we propose shifting the focus from traditional centrality to a more comprehensive notion of net effect.
+To address these limitations, we propose shifting the focus from traditional centrality to the more comprehensive notion of net effect.
+Intuitively, net effects are the overall, aggregated effects through both direct and indirect pathways.
+Even though this verbal definition may seem simple, it raises follow-up questions ---the net effect of one node on another, the influence a particular node exerts over the entire network, or the collective impact of all nodes on a single target--- that do not depend on a particular definition of importance.
 This perspective allows us to capture the interconnected nature of networks and its consequences on their dynamics.

-Specifically, we introduce a framework to compute a net effect matrix that enables us to (1) measure the effect of the network on a node (as in classical centralities), (2) quantify the reverse measure, i.e. the effect of a node on the network, and (3) disentangle direct effects from indirect effects (Figure~\ref{overview}).
-Our approach builds on generalizing the Katz measure to account for signed, weighted, and directed networks.
-We bridge gaps in existing methodologies and provide tools to apply to a broad range of networks and questions.
-Finally, we demonstrate the utility of our framework through illustrative applications to ecological and social networks.
+Here, we develop a framework to compute a matrix of net effects for signed, weighted, and directed networks.
+We present a taxonomy of measures along with their mathematical details that enable us to (1) measure the effect of the network on a node, (2) quantify the reverse measure, i.e.~the effect of a node on the network, and (3) disentangle direct effects from indirect effects (Fig.~\ref{fig:1}).
+We also generalize centrality measures ---such as Katz's and PageRank--- to signed, weighted, and directed networks.
+These tools can be applied to a broad range of networks.
+In particular, we contextualize net effects for social and ecological networks, clarifying the correspondence and relations among other isolated measures of net effects, and providing some direct applications.
+We aim to unify terminology and make clear the possible characterizations of net effects.